ericclack/pygamezero_candy/doc/part3.rst

 .. code:: python

-   def check_tiles():
+   def check_matches():
        for y in range(TILESH):
            for x in range(TILESW-1):
                if board[y][x] == board[y][x+1]:
                    board[y][x] = None
                    board[y][x+1] = None

-That code should look familiar, it's the same pattern as drawing the board.
-This time we are looping through every tile and checking to see if each is the same as it's neighbour.
+That loop code should look familiar, it's the same pattern as drawing the board.
+This time we are looping through every tile and checking to see if each is the same as its neighbour.
 Did you see that we use a double equals sign to check that two things are the same :code:`==`, this is different to assignment with one equals sign.

 If we spot a duplicate we remove the two tiles and replace them with a blank, a :code:`None` in python.